A dental implant is a titanium screw implanted into your jawbone, which acts as an anchor for a tooth replacement.

 Dr. Hawryluk tries to limit the use of zirconia abutments.
 We know zirconia is solid, but it is also very brittle.
 The last sound we want to hear when we are torquing a zirconia abutment is a “crack”, indicating failure at the abutment-implant interface.
 The other problem is zirconia abutments is they can be detrimental to the titanium implants.
 If you have to remove the zirconia abutment, there is a small chance that it can abrade or warp the ‘internal hex’ of an implant and render the implant non-restorable.
 St. Lawrence Dentistry does use them, though, if we are planning an all-ceramic crown, as zirconia abutments provide a better aesthetic result than metal abutments in this circumstance.

 In some instances, an implant is significantly below the gum line, and the abutment extends to the implant with a metal collar.
-In these cases, there are a high likelihood of the abutment color showing through the gingival (gum)tissues — especially if there is a thin tissue biotype.
+In these cases, there is a high likelihood of the abutment color showing through the gingival (gum) tissues — especially if there is a thin tissue biotype.
 The Ti base abutment circumvents the dilemma of choosing metal or titanium — we “can get away” with a thin gingival (gum) biotype (we won’t have a grey hue through the tissue, which would be the case with a traditional Ti abutment).
 Additionally, we can use this with glass-ceramic restorations and appropriately block out the metal base.

 To learn more about implant-based dental bridges, please visit us here: